UMass-Foundation-Model/Co-LLM-Agents/envs/tdw_mat/README.md

 We finetune a Resnet model as our detection baseline, which is based on `mmdetection`.
 You can download the model weight [here](https://drive.google.com/file/d/1JTrV5jdF-LQVwY3OsV3Jd3r6PRghyHBp/view?usp=sharing).
 If you want to use it, put it in `detection_pipeline/` folder (where you can also find the `config` file).

-To test the installation of our detection model, you can run:
+To test the installation of our detection model and the pretrained model, you can run:

 ```bash
 python detection_pipeline/test_install.py